lalessia/students-grades-prediction/README.md

 ```
 5. Run the notebook: Execute the cells in the notebook to perform the data exploration and run the predictive models.

+## Key Challenges
+This project presented several significant challenges:

+ - **Variable Encoding**: Properly encoding categorical variables was crucial to ensure that the data could be effectively utilized in the analysis.
+Choosing the right encoding techniques was essential to maintain the integrity of the data and avoid introducing biases.

+ - **Feature Selection**: Identifying the most impactful features for data analysis was a critical step.
+It required careful consideration to ensure that only the variables with the highest predictive power were included, which directly influenced the accuracy of the analysis and predictions.

+ - **Regression Algorithm Selection**: Choosing the most appropriate regression algorithms for predicting final grades was another major challenge.
+The selection process involved evaluating various models to find the best fit for the data, balancing complexity with predictive performance.

 ## Project Overview